Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ```
 `--localpair` uses the `L-INS-i` algorithm which probably is the most accurate, and recommended for < 200 sequences (for more see the MAFFT manual)

-Use this one line for loop to send jobs for as many files as you have in *.FNA format.
+Use this for loop to send jobs for as many files as you have in `*.FNA` format.

 `for file in *.FNA; do qsub -o mafft-$file.log mafft.job $file; done`